-2. Increase Average Order Value
+#2.
+Increase Average Order Value

 Most eCommerce websites push upsells and add-ons throughout their website including on product pages, shopping carts and some in the checkout process.
 Almost all of these eCommerce sites fail to utilise their thank you page however leaving a huge opportunity untapped.
 By the time someone has chosen a product, completed the checkout process and given you their payment details they are prime candidates for an upsell or add-on and most of the psychological barriers to becoming a customer have gone.

 #3.
 Drive Repeat Purchases

 4. Generate Social Shares

-6. Get Referrals
+#6.
+Get Referrals

-7. Improve Your Database
+#7.
+Improve Your Database

 Generally speaking the more complex you make a checkout process or lead generation form and the more questions and fields you have, the lower the conversion rate will be.
 Generating the sale or lead is almost always far more important than asking extra qualifying questions to a customer so many companies just don’t ask the question at all.
-Adding these to the thanks page ensures you do not lose the sale, but do get the details off a proportion of customers for later use, as shown by this example from ClickZ.
+Adding these to your thank you page however is a great way to get additional information for segmentation and personalisation without causing extra friction.

 8. Conduct Research

 #9.
 Make Money

 Recently it has become more and more common for brands to turn their thank you page into a revenue generator by placing third party advertising and sponsored promotions.
-If you have a thank you page that is getting a lot of traffic this could be a good option.
+If you have a thank you page that is getting a lot of traffic and you’re not concerned about subjecting your customers to advertising this could be a good option.

-If none of the ideas above appeal and you want to keep your thank you page simple, on brand and not push too hard to sell anything more, another way you can improve your thank you page is to keep people interested in your website and showcase what else you have to offer.
-Whether it is a white paper, infographic or simply a collection of popular blog articles, featuring these on your thanks page can help guide people back to your website and allow them to keep experiencing your brand (and hopefully convert again).
+If none of the ideas mentioned appeal and you want to keep your thank you page simple, on brand and not push too hard to sell anything more, another way you can improve your thank you page is to keep people interested in your website and showcase what else you have to offer.
+Whether it is a white paper, infographic or simply a collection of popular blog articles, featuring these on your thank you page can help guide people back to your website and allow them to keep experiencing your brand (and hopefully convert again).